 Giardia in Birds – Treatment and Prevention

-Giardiasis is the term for infection with the protozoan Giardia.
+Giardiasis or Bird Giardia is the term for infection with the protozoan Giardia.
 These are spherical parasites with four flagella at one pole and a single undulating membrane along one length.
+It is common in cockatiels seen at the cockatiel vet.

 Where does Giardia live?

-Giardia attach to the intestines of their hosts.
+Bird Giardia attaches to the intestines of their hosts.
 They have a motile trophozoite stage and also form cysts that can survive in the environment.

 How is giardiasis transmitted?